gimoya/theBioBucket-Archives/R/knitr/Questionnaire.md

 ```

-## Now I produce a plot with the responses to the questionnaire which is uploaded to imgur.com:
+## Then produce a plot with the responses to the questionnaire which is uploaded to imgur.com:

 ```r